djblackett/invoice-web-app/README.md

 The Fullstack Invoice Project is a robust invoicing application designed as a complete full-stack solution to streamline invoice management.
 Originally initiated as a **[FrontendMentor](<https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl>)** challenge in May 2022 to enhance CSS skills, the project has evolved into a comprehensive application featuring both a dynamic frontend and a scalable backend.
 The backend leverages and expands on principles from the **[FullStackOpen](<http://fullstackopen.com>)** course, ensuring maintainability and a solid testing foundation.

-More details on my motivation and approach to writing this app can be found here[Add link].
+More details on my motivation and approach to writing this app can be found [here](./project-description.md).
+The specific requirements of the Frontend Mentor challenge can be found [here](./README-frontend-mentor.md).

 ## Features